francescoalemanno/BayesHistogram.jl/README.md

     - [it routinely outperforms common binning rules](#it-routinely-outperforms-common-binning-rules)

 ## Introduction
-Have you ever hated the default histogram binning rules in your favourite plotting/analysis library?
+Have you ever hated the default histogram binning rules in your favourite analysis and plotting library?

-You can try to solve your problem by relying on BayesHistogram.jl! :)
+You can try to solve your problem by relying on `BayesHistogram.jl`! :)

-This package constructs the bin sequence that maximises the probability of observing your data, under the assumption that it can be described by a histogram.
+This package constructs the bin sequence that maximises the probability of observing your data, assuming it can be described by a histogram.

-Or in other words, the package implements a complicated algorithm that returns the optimal histogram, respecting some simple constraints that can be customised.
+In other words, the package implements a complicated algorithm that returns the optimal histogram, respecting some simple constraints that can be customised.

-For those who can't stand it any longer, skip directly to the usage example or, for more details, to the file `make_plot.jl` or if you want to know all the internal details `test/run_tests.jl`.
+If you can't take it any more, go directly to the usage example or, for more details, to the file `make_plot.jl` or if you want to know all the internal details `test/run_tests.jl`.

-The optimal histogram is determined from four ingredients:
+The optimal histogram is determined by four ingredients:
-1) the likelihood corresponding to a given bin.
+1) The likelihood of a given bin.
-2) the a-priori probability of observing that bin.
+2) The a-priori probability of observing that bin.
-3) the maximum resolution at which we want to separate the data (usually set as `Inf`).
+3) The maximum resolution at which you want to separate the data (default is `Inf`).
-4) the minimum possible number of observations we want for each bin (this is usually `1`).
+4) The minimum possible number of observations in each bin (default is `1`).

-How can we intervene on these?
+How can you influence these factors?

-1) is obviously not modifiable, for a long time now the Likelihood principle (or its natural Bayesian extension) has been part of the toolbox of all those who make use of statistics: it is a sound principle that we can always trust :)
+1) It is not modifiable, for a long time now the Likelihood principle and its natural Bayesian extension have been part of the toolbox of every statistician: it is a solid principle that can be reasonably trusted :)

-2) on the other hand is modifiable, the package implements a wide choice of possibilities, the prior can be chosen from the following alternatives:
+2) It is modifiable, the package implements a wide choice of possibilities, the prior can be chosen among the following alternatives:
-- `NoPrior`: for non-Bayesians, it always requires tuning (3) and (4).

    - `BIC` (default): Bayesian information criterion, requires no parameters and is asymptotically consistent.
-- `AIC`: Akaike information criterion: minimises prediction error, requires no parameters (in some cases adds too many bins, but this can be solved using (2) and (3)).
+   - `AIC`: Akaike information criterion: minimizes prediction error, requires no parameters (in some cases adds too many bins, but the problem can be solved using (2) and (3)).
-- `HQIC`: Hannan-Quinn criterion, has an intermediate behaviour between BIC and AIC, is close to being consistent, tries to minimise the prediction error.
+   - `HQIC`: Hannan-Quinn criterion, has intermediate behaviour between BIC and AIC, is close to consistency, tries to minimise prediction error.
-- `Significance(p)`: Scargle criterion, a given bin is added if it has a statistical significance greater than `p`.
+   - Significance (p): Scargle Criterion, a data bin is added if it has a statistical significance greater than `p`.
-- `Geometric(gamma)`: by varying the parameter `gamma` we change the average number of bins we want to observe.
+   - `Geometric(gamma)`: varying the parameter `gamma` changes the average number of bins to be observed.
-- `Pearson(p)`: this is useful when we want bins containing about `N*p` observations, where `N` is the total number of events.
+   - `Pearson(p)`: this is useful when you want bins containing about `N*p` observations, where `N` is the total number of events.
+   - `NoPrior`: for non-Bayesians, always requires the tuning of (3) and (4).
+   - `?`, You can implement a customised prior by following the examples in the `src/priors.jl` file

-3) If intervening on this parameter is necessary, simply add the keyword argument `resolution = ?` to the `bayesian_blocks` function, a typical value might be `100`.
+3) If you need to alter this parameter, simply add the keyword argument `resolution = ?` to the `bayesian_blocks` function, a typical value might be `100`.

 4) Similar to (3), this can be configured via `min_counts = ?`.

-Thank you for reading the (short?) introductory section.
+Thank you for reading this (brief?) introductory section.

 ## Installation
 ```julia